 Before the era of social media most feedback was collected via emailed surveys.
 These often delivered poor completion rates and made it complex to benchmark satisfaction across different channels.
 The explosion in the use of social media as a customer contact channel means Twitter has become one of the main destinations for social customer service.
 It is now more important than ever for businesses to measure and analyse customer satisfaction via social media, and get insights on how to improve service.

-Here are a few more reasons to use social media to measure customer satisfaction…
+Here are a few more reasons to use both Twitter and Facebook to measure customer satisfaction…

 After a social media interaction, an agent can issue the survey right away.
 This improves response times and increases score accuracy, as the interaction is still fresh in the customers mind and they are able to better remember the details of what made their experience good or bad.